DhananjayPorwal/youtube-playlist-downloader/README.md

 7. Once all videos have been downloaded, a success message will be displayed 🎉.

+### Graphical User Interface (GUI)

+1. Run the executable file `app.exe` from **Windows Executable** (available only for Windows).

+2. The GUI window will open.

+3. Enter the URL of the YouTube playlist in the provided input field.

+4. Click the "Download" button.

+5. The script will create a folder with an alphanumeric name based on the playlist title within the **Windows Executable** directory.

+6. The script will display the total number of videos in the playlist 🎦.

+7. Each video will be downloaded with the highest resolution available and saved in the created folder.

+8. The GUI will display the size of each video before downloading 🗜 and provide progress updates.

+9. Once all videos have been downloaded, a success message will be displayed 🎉.

 ## Known Errors

+### CLI

 If a folder with the same name as the playlist already exists, the script will throw an error.
 This is because the script tries to create a new folder with an alphanumeric name based on the playlist title to store the downloaded videos.
 However, if a folder with the same name already exists, the operating system will not allow the creation of another folder with the same name, resulting in an error.

 > To resolve this issue, you can either delete the existing folder or rename it before running the script.

+### GUI

+In the GUI version, there might be instances where the program appears to be unresponsive or not updating while it's performing the download process.
+This can happen because the download process might take some time, especially for larger playlists or when downloading videos with high resolutions.

+Please be patient and wait for the program to complete its job.
+Even if it seems unresponsive, it's still working in the background.
+Avoid clicking or interacting with the program during the download process to ensure a smooth operation.

+Once the download process is finished, the program will display a success message, indicating that all the videos have been successfully downloaded.